 For Fourth Grade Classes:

-“Sculpting the Earth” - examine soil samples, model landscape on stream table to examine erosion and human effects on land and water, satellite images of earth land forms
+"Sculpting the Earth" - Examine soil samples, model landscape on a stream table to examine erosion and human effects on land and water, identify satellite images of earth’s many different land forms.

 For Fifth Grade Classes: